-Christianity has been on the defensive against Islam almost from
+Christianity has been on the defensive against Islam from

-Islam's very beginning.
+Islam's very inception.
 From medieval Muslim aggression to present-day

 aggression in America, Sudan, Armenia, Malaysia, Indonesia, etc., jihad

 (in the sense of "holy war"; the word itself simply means "struggle")

 is an historical and extant Islamic reality.
-Samuel Huntington, in his flawed but interesting
+Samuel Huntington, in his

-Jews in Israel, Hindus in India, Buddhists in Burma and
+Balkans, Jews in Israel, Hindus in India, Buddhists in Burma and

 The story begins